alex-lt-kong/the-nitty-gritty/c-cpp/cpp/11_mini-features/02_small-string-optimization/README.md

     1. Stack data are physically close to each other, making the caching mechanism, notably the cache line mechanism, much more efficient.
     1. The address/offset of variables on stack is more likely to be calculated at compile time.
-Comparatively, the address/offset of varaible on heap is more likely to be only calculated at runtime.
+Comparatively, the address/offset of variables on heap is more likely to be only calculated at runtime.

 * On x64 systems, a `std::string` variable is roughly a `struct` of three